John Hlay: Personal life

-College
+College Career

 As a sophomore Hlay lettered as a backup fullback and linebacker on the 1950 Ohio State team.
-He suffered academic setbacks prior to his junior year, and incoming head coach Woody Hayes benched him for the first three games of the 1951 season.
+He suffered academic setbacks prior to his junior year, and incoming head coach Woody Hayes benched him for the first three games of the 1951 season following a bar fight.
 When Hlay returned to the field in the fourth game of the season it was as a defensive replacement, playing exclusively as linebacker.
 Hlay returned to the offensive backfield in his senior year, in part due to the support of backfield coach Doyt Perry.

 As a senior Hlay led the Buckeyes in rushing, despite a backfield loaded with such talent as freshman Howard "Hopalong" Cassady, sophomore Bobby Watkins, and senior Fred Bruney.
 Hlay's highest single-game rushing total was a 135-yard performance in a 21-14 loss to Purdue on October 4, 1952.

-Professional
+Professional Career

-Hlay was selected by the Green Bay Packers in the 1953 NFL draft.
-He was drafted in the 16th round as the 187th overall selection (comparable to the sixth round in the modern 32-team draft).
-Hlay deferred reporting to Green Bay in 1953, but arrived the following year.
-The Green Bay staff had intended to play Hlay at linebacker, but filled that need in the 1954 draft with Art Hunter out of Notre Dame University.
-Green Bay traded Hlay to the New York Giants, but an ankle injury prevented him from joining the team.
+Hlay was drafted 187th overall in the 16th round by the Green Pay Packers 1953 NFL draft.
+Hlay deferred reporting to Green Bay in 1953 but arrived the following year.
+The Green Bay staff had intended to play Hlay at linebacker but filled that need in the 1954 draft with Art Hunter out of Notre Dame University.

-After football

-Hlay decided against trying out with the Giants in 1955.
-By that time he had become a restaurateur and bar-owner, and an National Football League career in that era would have meant a reduction in pay.
-Over his career, Hlay owned three different bars.
-He also worked in remodelling.

-His daughter Jill Hlay was a world-class swimmer, winning a bronze medal in the 100 meter backstroke at the 1971 Pan Am Games.
-Jill's son Matt Voelker is currently a freestyle swimmer on the Ohio State University swimming team.
+Green Bay traded Hlay to the New York Giants in 1955, but an ankle injury prevented him from joining the team.